-South Africa is a beautiful country with stunning natural landscapes, vibrant cities, and a rich history.
-It’s a great place to explore nature, see some incredible wildlife and visit some of the most unique cities in the world where you can learn about the troubled history of the country.
+South Africa is a beautiful country with stunning natural landscapes, vibrant cities, and rich history.
+It’s a great place to explore nature, see some incredible wildlife and visit some of the most unique cities in the world where you can an about the troubled history of the country.
 On top of all that, South Africa has some incredible cuisine.
 Braai, the South African barbecue is probably the most famous thing when it comes to food.
 However, that’s only the tip of the iceberg.
 There are so many delicious South African street food dishes that you simply must try when you visit and this article is about the best of them!

 Street food in South Africa is incredible and there are all sorts of things to try but if you only try one dish, it should be Bunny Chow.
 This street-food staple was brought to the country by Indian immigrants in Durban but has since spread throughout the country.
 It was originally designed as a lunch for workers but these days it’s loved by everyone.
-Bunny Chow is a hollowed out bread roll filled with a delicious pork or chicken curry.
+Bunny Chow is a hollowed-out bread roll filled with delicious pork or chicken curry.
 There’s also a vegetarian option filled with beans or lentils.
 It’s a perfect dish for eating on the go because you can tear chunks of bread from the top to dip in and then eat the bread bowl once you’re done.
 Street food is a great option if you’re traveling on a budget because it’s a lot cheaper than eating out at restaurants and the quality is just as good.

 One of the most loved snacks in South Africa is the Gatsby.
 This one-foot-long local take on the classic sub sandwich is filled with fish, chips and an amazing peri-peri sauce.
 Gatsby is made for sharing, hence it’s usually divided into few pieces and it comes in a few variations.
 You can choose between chicken, steak, calamari, and viennas.
 However, street food is not for everyone and many people don’t feel safe eating it.
-If you’re one of them but still want to try some of the best South African sandwiches, check out sandwichbaron.co.za.
-It’s the biggest sandwich chain in the country.

 You’ve probably tried Biltong at home (it’s called beef jerky over here) but it’s nothing compared to the stuff you’ll find in South Africa.
 You wouldn’t think that there’s much skill in drying out some beef but there really is.
 Biltong is a lot different to the beef jerky you might be used to.
 It’s thicker, a lot chewier and it’s nowhere near as sweet as the western version.
 Most of the time it’s made from beef but they also make Chicken, Ostrich, Buffalo Biltong and they even have a bacon version.